lubianat/wikidata_bib/toread.md

 Visual cue-related activity of cells in the medial entorhinal cortex during navigation in virtual reality

 Inferring cell type innovations by phylogenetic methods-concepts, methods, and limitations Koryu Kin 1 2

+Principles of Cell Circuits for Tissue Repair and Fibrosis

 Genomic and molecular control of cell type and cell type conversions